-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2001.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2002.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 1893 C1 Total first-time, first-year (freshman) women who applied 1838 C1 Total first-time, first-year (freshman) men who were admitted 1568 C1 Total first-time, first-year (freshman) women who were admitted 1549
+C1 Total first-time, first-year (freshman) men who applied 2073 C1 Total first-time, first-year (freshman) women who applied 1863 C1 Total first-time, first-year (freshman) men who were admitted 1629 C1 Total first-time, first-year (freshman) women who were admitted 1591 C1 Total full-time first-time first-year (freshman) men who enrolled 851

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 850 C1 Total part-time, first-time, first-year (freshman) men who enrolled 21
+Total full-time, mist-great (neshinan) men who enfolied 001 C1 Total part-time, first-time, first-year (freshman) men who enrolled 37 C1 Total full time, first time, first year (freehman) we man who enrolled 705

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 785 C1 Total part-time, first-time, first-year (freshman) women who enrolled 16
+C1 I otal full-time, first-time, first-year (freshman) women who enrolled 795 C1 Total part-time, first-time, first-year (freshman) women who enrolled 21